top of page

 Ongoing Research Projects

-Exploring physics-informed machine learning (PIML) methods to enable effective modeling of complex Earth systems involving multiple physical processes, scale lengths, and phases.
+1. Exploring physics-informed machine learning (PIML) methods to enable effective modelling of complex Earth systems involving multiple physical processes, scale lengths, and phases.
 (Earth Sciences)

 Exploring (1) Atomic to pore scale geochemical processes, (2) Biogeochemical transformation of minerals and transportation of chemical components at different temporal and spatial scales, and (3) Models of ecological and biogeochemical systems that can be used to assess the impacts of mineral-microbe-water interactions in a geoengineering method.
 (Earth Sciences)